Serge-N/AUI/README.md

 # Description
 In Africa record keeping and livestock management has always been a challenge.
-To solve this the school requested for software to help small scale farmers keep there records and manage there livestock.
+To solve this the school requested for software to help small scale farmers keep their records and manage there livestock.
 This has many benefits which may not be discussed here.
 Request a report from the school if you are interested.

 It is important to stress that this application is a **Minimum Viable Product**, to use this in production would require